Anivice/80386-ASM/documentation/4_loading_program.md

-# Chapter 4: Loading a Program
+# Chapter 4: Disk Operations and Program Relocation

 The boot sector has a maximum size of 512 bytes.
 Thus, any complicated programming is off the table, not even with assembly.